Tinkerforge/esp32-firmware/README.rst

 ESP32 Firmware
 ==============

-This repository contains the firmware source code and the source code of the web site, all released firmwares and more.
+This repository contains the firmware source code for all Tinkerforge products that are based on the ESP32 Brick or ESP32 Ethernet Brick.
+This includes WARP/WARP2 Charger and the WARP Energy Manager.

 Repository Content
 ------------------